moneytree/mt-link-javascript-sdk/docs/README.md

 mtLinkSdk.logout();
 ```

-You can also use the [logoutUrl](/types/classes/MtLinkSdk.html#logoutUrl ':ignore') method to generate the logout url without redirecting the user.
+You can also use the [logoutUrl](types/classes/MtLinkSdk.html#logoutUrl ':ignore') method to generate the logout url without redirecting the user.

 ### Open Services

-With the [openService](/types/classes/MtLinkSdk.html#openService ':ignore') function you can open Moneytree services directly from your app.
+With the [openService](types/classes/MtLinkSdk.html#openService ':ignore') function you can open Moneytree services directly from your app.
-Alternatively, you can also use [openServiceUrl](/types/classes/MtLinkSdk.html#openServiceUrl ':ignore') to generate the url without opening it immetiately.
+Alternatively, you can also use [openServiceUrl](types/classes/MtLinkSdk.html#openServiceUrl ':ignore') to generate the url without opening it immediately.

 #### Open Vault